Add iOS/iPadOS software update policies in Intune

 Configure the policy

-Select Software updates > Update policies for iOS > Create.
+Select Devices > Update policies for iOS/iPadOS > Create profile.

 On the Basics tab, specify a name for this policy, specify a description (optional), and then select Next.